 Permits should be accompanied by a sketch showing the proposed location of the shed; distances from lot lines, primary structure and deck; existing sheds; shed dimensions; and easements.

 The maximum number of sheds is dependent on the zoning and use of the lot (Table 1).
 This number could be less depending rear yard size and total square footage of all existing sheds, sheds under 40ft2 included.
-The maximum total square footage cannot exceed 30% of total rear yard area or square footage as listed in Table 2 below.
+The maximum total square footage cannot exceed 30% of total rear yard area or the square footage as listed in Table 2.

 A shed cannot be built on a lot until construction of the primary residence is completed or if the primary residence has been vacant for 6 months or longer.
 Sheds are to be built using materials similar to the “look and feel” of the residence and surrounding neighborhood.
 Fabric exteriors are only allowed if the shed will be up for 6 months or less.